-There are several factors that contribute to the liability including workers' compensation reform that increased the statute of limitation for cancer from five to ten years; injury presumption for safety personnel; an aging workforce which contributes to a longer recovery time and higher permanent disability benefits; increased medical costs; and an increase to the workforce in 2012 with the addition of the City of Santa Ana.
-Santa Ana reimburses OCFA for injuries that initially occurred on or before April 20, 2012.
+There are several factors that contribute to the liability including workers' compensation reform that increased the statute of limitation for cancer from five to ten years; injury presumption for safety personnel; an aging workforce which contributes to a longer recovery time and higher permanent disability benefits; increased medical costs; and an increase to the workforce in April 2012 with the addition of the City of Santa Ana and in August 2019 with the addition of the City of Garden Grove.
+Both cities reimburse OCFA for injuries that initially occurred on or before they joined OCFA.